shir49Inbar/AutomationProject/README.md

 I checked numerous objects on the site (the exsistence of sign in and sign out buttons, checking the totals mentioned in the purchasing process are correct and accurate).

-I used the Junit method in this project.
+I used the Junit method in this project (and the basic of POM).